Definition of Euribor

 Charts of Euribor

-Below is the Euribor chart for 1 month Euribor rate since the inception.
-As we can see that the highest Euribor rates were around 5% in 2009.
-Currently, the Euribor rates are at the lowest with -0.5%.
+Below is the Euribor chart for one month since its inception; we can see that the highest Euribor rates were around 5% in 2009.
+Currently, the Euribor rates are at the lowest at -0.5%.

 Chart: Euribor1-month rate